 MARTHA LADLY & THE SCENERY CLUB Tasmania (1981)

-Following designing the cover art to MARTHA & THE MUFFINS second album ‘Trance & Dance’, Martha Ladly won a scholarship to study graphic design and left the band.
-She also began working with Peter Saville, with her most notable visual contribution being the painting for NEW ORDER’s ‘1981-82’ FACTUS8 EP.
-She continued a solo music career with her first single ‘Finlandia’ produced by Mike Howlett.
-While the A-side was akin to Nordic folk, the B-side ‘Tasmania’ was a brooding percussive piece reminiscent of JOY DIVISION with sombre chants from Ladly.
-One more single ‘Light Years From Love’ emerged in 1983, but she retired from music not long afterwards.
-She is now a Professor at Ontario College of Art & Design.
+Following designing the cover to MARTHA & THE MUFFINS second album ‘Trance & Dance’, Martha Ladly won a scholarship to study graphic design and left the band.
+She also began working with Peter Saville.
+She continued a solo career with her first single ‘Finlandia’ produced by Mike Howlett.
+While this was akin to Nordic folk, the B-side ‘Tasmania’ was a brooding percussive piece reminiscent of JOY DIVISION with sombre chants from Ladly.
+Just one more single ‘Light Years From Love’ emerged in 1983.

 Originally released as the B-side to the single ‘Finlandia’ via Dindisc Records, currently unavailable